 What happens if the plan changes midway through a restoration?

-- This happens more often than not.
-We work with the customer to formulate a solid build plan, but there is a situation that we call "Might as well syndrome", where the customer adds items to a restoration purely because of an opportunity to do so.
+- We work with the customer to formulate a solid build plan, but there is a situation that we call "Might as well syndrome", where the customer adds items to a restoration purely because of an opportunity to do so.
 For example, if the crew is restoring the front suspension, and the parts are disassembled, that's logically a good time to upgrade the stock suspension to something offering better performance.
 After all, the parts are already disassembled, why do the work twice?
 "Might as well do it now while it's apart!"
 The customer needs to recognize that these changes WILL add additional time and cost to the restoration of a vehicle, and will negate any original budget plan or estimate made.
 A simple analogy is a restaurant... the steak dinner might list as $20.00 on the menu, but when you add drinks, salad, dessert, and tax... the bill is no longer $20.00.
 Change Orders will be agreed upon by the customer and V8 Speed & Resto Shop when the plans change, so that everyone has the same understanding of the scope of work and costs involved.

 - It's important to keep in mind that these are old cars, and they have possible crash damage, hidden rust / corrosion, or previous repairs that might present themselves during the restoration process.
 As hard as we try, we cannot always "see through the paint" and know what a car might require until the job has started.
 We always present our findings to the customer for discussion and a repair plan and then proceed as directed, but these situations can add costs and time to a project.

 Who's insurance covers the car during the build?